 How has the community received you in terms of hospitality?

 The Jenta Reads Community Initiative was formed due to challenges in the area.
-Thaine talked on some of the challenges he noticed
+Thaine talked about some of the challenges he noticed

-The vison for Jenta community is a unique vison, which is different from community projects in the Western world.
-Has it been Hard to key in and align with the vision of Jenta reads?
+The vision for Jenta community is a unique vision, which is different from community projects in the Western world.
+Has it been hard to key in and align with the vision of Jenta reads?

 Is Jenta Reads the only mission project you are working on right now or do you have mission work in other countries you are also involved in?

-What ways do you think we in Nigeria, can do more for ourselves?
-This is because a Mr Thaine won’t always come around and we need more Lengdungs and Philip Dimkas in our communities to impact change.
+In what ways do you think we in Nigeria, can do more for ourselves?
+This is because Mr Thaine won’t always come around and we need more Lengdungs and Philip Dimkas in our communities to impact change.
 What advice do you have for Nigerians in general, who might be reading this?

 Will we see you back in Nigeria anytime soon?